Michael Jayston

-Michael A. James (29 October 1935 – 5 February 2024), known professionally as Michael Jayston, was an English actor.
-He played Nicholas II of Russia in the film Nicholas and Alexandra (1971).
-He also made many television appearances, which included portraying Peter Guillam in the miniseries Tinker Tailor Soldier Spy (1979), playing the Valeyard in all fourteen episodes of the Doctor Who serial The Trial of a Time Lord (1986), and appearing in the Only Fools and Horses episode "Time on Our Hands" (1996) as Raquel's father, James.
+Michael A. James (29 October 1935 – 5 February 2024), known professionally as Michael Jayston, was an English actor and voiceover artist.
+He was best known for his numerous television appearances, which included portraying Peter Guillam in the miniseries Tinker Tailor Soldier Spy (1979), playing the Valeyard in all 14 episodes of the Doctor Who serial The Trial of a Time Lord (1986).
+He was nominated for the BAFTA TV Award for Best Actor in 1971.

+Jayston also portrayed Nicholas II of Russia in the epic historical film Nicholas and Alexandra (1971).
+On stage, he was known for his work with the Royal Shakespeare Company and starring roles in West End productions like Noël Coward's Private Lives and Easy Virtue, The Homecoming, Equus, The Sound of Music, Woman in Mind, and Dancing at Lughnasa.
+He was also a prolific reader of audiobooks, most notably of John le Carré's novels and as James Bond in a BBC Radio 4 adaptation of You Only Live Twice.

 Early life and education

-Michael Jayston was born on 29 October 1935 in West Bridgford, Nottingham as Michael A. James, the only son of Aubrey Vincent James (died 1937) and Edna Myfanwy Medcalfe (died 1950).
+Jayston was born on 29 October 1935 in West Bridgford, Nottingham as Michael A. James, the only son of Aubrey Vincent James (died 1937) and Edna Myfanwy Medcalfe (died 1950).
 His father died of pneumonia when Michael was one, and his mother died when he was a young teenager.
 Jayston was then raised by his grandmother and an uncle.
 He attended the Becket RC School on Wilford Lane, West Bridgford.
 Formerly an accountant, he trained in acting at the Guildhall School of Music and Drama.